WHY THE GLASS YOU WANT IS NOT AVAILABLE

 It is not that simple any longer.
 Since Spectrum (announced May 11, 2016) and Uroboros (announced October 2016) closed, not only has some glass been scarce or not available at all, the dynamics of buying glass is different.
 Both companies' assets were sold to Oceanside glass and Tile.

 Oceanside certainly has had their challenges.
 They moved the assets, they built buildings, they trained workers.
 As the distributor's warehouses emptied of their stock of Spectrum and Uroboros, we felt the need to find glass.
 It was a year from the time Spectrum announced closing that we knew that Oceanside would begin production.
 In the mean time, this is what we did:

-- We bought one year’s supply of cabinet glass in advance.
-We sell a lot of cabinet glass, most of it to one customer.
-We bought one year’s supply in advance, hoping the dust would settle by then and we would not be cutting and putting together hundreds of new sample sets for this customer.
-We called it right on that one.
-We made it through the year, and we are still using the same sample sets.
-Below is our top selling cabinet glass, Clear Seedy.
+- We sell a lot of cabinet glass and most of it to one customer.
+We bought 1 year's supply hoping the dust would settle by then and we would not be cutting and putting together hundreds of new sample sets for this customer.
+We called it right on that one!
+We made it through the year and we are still using the same sample sets.
+Below is our top selling cabinet glass.
+Clear Seedy.

 Then Oceanside announced that most of the line that previously was non-fusible would become fusible.
 Wow!
 That involved us changing around the entire showroom.
 Our big wall of non- fusible cubbies would become fusible because that change meant most of our glass would be fusible.
 What a delight this change is for fusers.
 Fusers have many more options.

 All these changes for Spectrum/Oceanside meant for a rocky supply chain.
 Clears were manufactured and then they switched to color.
 Before they went back to clears, they became scarce.